The number of commuters is increasing

 However, we are a long way from a smoothly functioning premium public transport.
 Instead of offers that leave today's driver no more arguments to continue owning a car and driving it to work every morning, Umsteiger expects every day havoc with Deutsche Bahn.

-To close this gap, there were always ideas: "BeMobility", for example, an interdisciplinary research project for the integration of electric and hybrid vehicles in the public transport of the model region Berlin / Potsdam.
-With a "map for everything", users could borrow a bicycle via "Call a Bike", book an electric or hybrid car via "Flinkster mein Carsharing" and also use ÖPVN cheaper and more flexibly.
+To close this gap, there were always ideas: “BeMobility”, for example, an interdisciplinary research project on the integration of electric and hybrid vehicles in public transport in the model region Berlin / Potsdam.
+With a “card for everything”, users could borrow a bike via “Call a Bike”, book an electric or hybrid car via “Flinkster my car sharing” and also use the public transport cheaper and more flexibly.

 Or bring Buddy - a kind of carpool for parcels from DHL.
 Anyone who registered via Facebook could pick up parcels at predetermined locations and bring along their friends on their way to or from the city.
 Both good ideas, I just think of the problem I always have with the parcel delivery.
 However, none of the two systems has prevailed.

 Despite all the problems, various studies show that the ownership of the car slowly but surely decreases.
 Car sharing, leasing and subscription models are, as various studies, constantly growing phenomena, especially in urban areas, which have a high mobility density through public transport.
 Add to this the increasingly explosive climate discussion.